C++ Memory Ordering Model

 Notes (NB)

-Acquire fences are only involved in the partial ordering of memory events in a particular thread
+Acquire fences are only involved in the existence of and the partial ordering of memory events in a particular

 beyond the scope of this document.